edmcouncil/ontology-publisher/publisher/product/datadictionary/README.md

-# The "datadictionary" product
+# The "glossary" product

-TODO: technical documentation of the datadictionary product
+TODO: technical documentation of the glossary product

 ## See Also